-1958 ford nucleon.
 The ford nucleon would have been powered by a rear mounted self contained nuclear reactor.
 The ford nucleon is a concept car developed by ford in 1957 designed as a future nuclear powered car one of a handful of such designs during the 1950s and 60s.
-In 1958 ford built several 38 scale concept car models including the volante which supposedly could use three fan motors to levitate from a parking place and take to the air.
+The ford nucleon concept was constructed in 1958 and there was only one ever constructed.